jjenkov/open-accounting/README.md

 This is not intended to be a replacement for an ERP.
-Rather, it is intended to be an open collection of tools working on an open set of JSON file formats.
+Rather, it is intended to be an open collection of tools working on an open set of JSON file formats (organized into a repository).
 So far the tools are command line tools and the output is HTML reports.
-In the future we might be able to create a GUI for the repo - just like GUIs for Git repos.
+In the future we might be able to create a GUI for the repository - just like GUIs for Git repository.
 Or use the JSON file formats as import / export formats between tools that are using closed databases today.

 Let's make accounting easier and cheaper for small businesses.